Please screenshot this page and send it to info@mim-essay.com

 Here are some simple and practical tips to help you prepare:

-• Set a realistic target score: The average GMAT score at Tepper is around 707.
-Use this as a reference when setting your target instead of aiming for a very large jump that adds pressure.
+• Set a realistic target score: The average current GMAT score at Tepper is 659, while the median is 655.
+Use these figures as references when setting your target instead of aiming for a very large jump that adds pressure.

-• Stick to a simple study plan: Build a weekly study routine that covers Quant, Verbal, and mock tests.
+• Stick to a simple study plan: Build a weekly study routine that covers Quantitative Reasoning, Verbal Reasoning, Data Insights and mock tests.
 Studying a little every day is more effective than long, irregular study sessions.

 • Use mock tests the right way: Take full-length mock tests to track your progress and improve time management.
 Always review your mistakes so you know what to fix.